tohirbeka1997-ops/dunyozamin1/docs/prd.md

   - customer_name (nullable)
   - note (nullable)
   - created_at\n  - status ('HELD' | 'RESTORED' | 'CANCELLED')
 - Do not add to main `orders` table at this stage.
-Real order is created only after payment\n **4.
-Waiting Orders List:**
+Real order is created only after payment

+**4. Waiting Orders List:**
 - 'Waiting Orders' button opens modal or side panel:\n  - For each held order, show:
     - Short label: customer_name or generated name ('Order #3')